Other books byEdwidge Danticat

 The Farming of Bones

 It is 1937 and Amabelle Désir, a young Haitian woman living in the Dominican Republic, has built herself a life as the servant and companion of the wife of a wealthy colonel.
-She and Sebastian, a cane worker, are deeply in love and plan to marry.
+She and Sebastien, a cane worker, are deeply in love and plan to marry.
 But Amabelle's world collapses when a wave of genocidal violence, driven by Dominican dictator Rafael Trujillo, leads to the slaughter of Haitian workers.
-Amabelle and Sebastian are separated, and she desperately flees the tide of violence for a Haiti she barely remembers.
+Amabelle and Sebastien are separated, and she desperately flees the tide of violence for a Haiti she barely remembers.
 Already acknowledged as a classic, this harrowing story of love and survival—from one of the most important voices of her generation—is an unforgettable memorial to the victims of the Parsley Massacre and a testimony to the power of human memory.

 When Haitians tell a story, they say "Krik?" and the eager listeners answer "Krak!"
 In Krik?
 Krak!
 In her second novel, Edwidge Danticat establishes herself as the latest heir to that narrative tradition with nine stories that encompass both the cruelties and the high ideals of Haitian life.
 They tell of women who continue loving behind prison walls and in the face of unfathomable loss; of a people who resist the brutality of their rulers through the powers of imagination.
 The result is a collection that outrages, saddens, and transports the reader with its sheer beauty.